 YAG Laser treatment can be used to break up floaters and move them towards the edges of your eye.

 If floaters are significantly affecting your vision and don't clear up on their own, a type of surgery called a vitrectomy can be carried out.
-This can be quite invasive, so it is rarely carried out.
 The procedure involves replacing the gel-like liquid in your eye (known as the vitreous) with saline solution.
 This can help to eliminate any floaters that you may have.